Simon McCoy: Career

-On 7 June 2013, McCoy presented coverage of the Queen's visit to Broadcasting House to officially open the new part of the BBC's Headquarters which features the largest live newsroom in Europe.
-The new Broadcasting House sees the BBC's Television, News and Radio departments in one complex.
-The BBC's Children's and Radio 5 Live moved to Salford's MediaCity in 2012.
-The Queen opened the new complex with a live public broadcast on BBC Radio 4's Today programme.

 On 22 July, McCoy was on the roster for coverage of the birth of the first child of the Duke and Duchess of Cambridge, who a few days later was named Prince George of Cambridge.
 Stationed outside the Lindo Wing at St Mary's Hospital with often little or no news to share, McCoy's comments concerning the value of the news coverage made for (often sympathetic) headlines.
 He said: "The news is there is no news".

 In September 2013, a live broadcast by McCoy went viral after he inadvertently picked up a refill pack of A4 printer paper instead of his iPad while presenting to camera.
 A BBC spokeswoman said: "This morning as Simon McCoy was preparing to introduce this story, instead of picking up his tablet to hold as he went to air, he mistakenly picked up a ream of paper that was sitting next to it.
 In the rush of live news, he didn't have an opportunity to swap the items, so simply went with it."

-McCoy presented the weekday 2–5 pm slot, now titled Afternoon Live, on BBC News.
+McCoy presented the weekday 2–5 pm slot, titled Afternoon Live, on BBC News.

-McCoy made his debut on the BBC News at Ten on 27 August 2019.

-In March 2020, McCoy took up the role of main presenter of the BBC News at One.

 On 25 March 2021, McCoy announced it was his last day working for the BBC.
 It was later announced he was moving to GB News to present an afternoon show alongside Alex Phillips titled McCoy & Phillips.
 On his reason for leaving the BBC and joining GB News, he said he wanted a new challenge.
 He also said he was "not a leftie BBC journalist" and voted 'Leave' in the 2016 EU referendum.
 In July 2021, he moved to present the breakfast show, The Great British Breakfast, alongside Kirsty Gallacher.
-In December 2021, McCoy left GB News.
+In December 2021, McCoy left GB News citing personal reasons.
+The GB News morning show direct replacement for McCoy was veteran broadcaster Eamonn Holmes who joined the breakfast team from ITV, on the 3 January 2022.

 Personal life

-McCoy has a son, Max from his first marriage.
+McCoy has a son from his first marriage, born in 1993.

 On 28 September 2007, he married Victoria Graham of BBC South West.
 They announced their divorce in January 2019.
-In 2020 McCoy was reported as being in a relationship with the actress Emma Samms.
-They married on 9 October 2021 and live in the Cotswolds.
+In March 2020, McCoy was reported as being in a relationship with the actress Emma Samms.
+They married on 9 October 2021 and live in Stroud, Gloucestershire.